aosabook/500lines/ci/chapter.rst

 Continuous integration systems monitor a master repository which is usually hosted on a web server, and not local to the CI's file systems.
 For the cases of our example, we will use a local repository instead of a remote repository.

-Continuous integration systems need not run periodically.
+Continuous integration systems need not run on a fixed, regular schedule.
 You can also have them run every few commits, or per-commit.
 For our example case, I am simplifying this to just being periodically.
 This means that if this is set up to check for changes in 5 second periods, it will run tests against the most recent commit made after the 5 second period.
 It won't test every commit made within that period of time, only the most recent one.

 This CI system is designed to check periodically for changes in a repository.
 In real-world CI systems, you can also have the repository observer get notified by a hosted repository.
 Github, for example, provides 'post-commit hooks' which send out notifications to a URL.
 Following this model, the repository observer would be called by the web server hosted at that URL to respond to that notification.
 Since this is complex to model locally, we're using an observer model, where the repository observer will check for changes instead of being notified.